-- providing strategic guidance to the company including contributing to the development of and approving the corporate strategy. - reviewing and approving business plans, the annual budget and financial plans including available resources and major capital expenditure initiatives. - overseeing and monitoring: - organisational performance and the achievement of the Group's strategic goals and objectives. - compliance with the company's Code of Conduct (see page 23). - progress of major capital expenditures and other significant corporate projects including any acquisitions or divestments.
+- providing strategic guidance to the company including contributing to the development of and approving the corporate strategy. - reviewing and approving business plans, the annual budget and financial plans including available resources and major capital expenditure initiatives. - overseeing and monitoring: - organisational performance and the achievement of the Group's strategic goals and objectives. - compliance with the company's Code of Conduct (see page 19). - progress of major capital expenditures and other significant corporate projects including any acquisitions or divestments. - monitoring financial performance including approval of the annual and half-year financial reports and liaison with the company's auditors.